Bishal1056/Bishal1056/README.md

 - 👋 Hi, I’m Bishal Biswas.
-I am a Computer Science student at Memorial University of Newfoundland.
+I am a Computer Science undergrad at Memorial University of Newfoundland.
 - 👀 I’m interested in a lot of things.
 But mostly technology related.
 - 🌱 I’m currently doing some personal projects which are related to the course I am taking as of right now.
 - 💞️ You can check them out.
 If you find anything interesting let me know I will add you to the project and you can help me to learn more.
 Or If you want to collaborate with me let me know.